european-modelling-hubs/flu-forecast-hub_archive/README.md

-# European Flu Forecasting Hub
+# European Flu Forecasting Hub - Season 2023/2024

+> [!NOTE]
+> This repository archives the forecasts computed during season 2023/2024.
+To explore forecasts for the current season visit the new [Syndromic Indicators repository](https://github.com/european-modelling-hubs/RespiCast-SyndromicIndicators).

 The European Flu Forecasting Hub collates weekly forecasts on Influenza-Like-Illness (ILI) incidence in EU/EEA countries.
 To view the latest forecast visit the [Hub Website](https://respicast.ecdc.europa.eu/forecasts/).

 ## Forecasting Targets and Update Frequency